 But the beautifully restored historic building makes this place rather special and unlike any other Alofts branded hotel that we’ve seen.
 During downtime, head to their excellent 24-hour fitness center to work out and meet friends or colleagues at W XYZ® bar to mingle over cocktails.

 The Westin Book Cadillac Detroit is another great hotel choice, and your best choice in Downtown Detroit.
 The hotel is located in a restored historic building with a good club lounge, indoor pool and spa, and decent restaurant (Roast).

-The executive club lounge is very good views to the Detroit River and into Windsor, Canada.
+The executive club lounge has very good views of the Detroit River and into Windsor.
 Breakfast includes bagels, cereal, white bread, scrambled eggs, sliced fruit, and yogurt.
-Evening light bites are from 6 pm – 8 pm and there are drinks and light snacks throughout the day.
+Evening light bites are served from early evening, and there are drinks and light snacks throughout the day.